 What are the possible side effects of deferoxamine (Desferal)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; joint or muscle pain; fever; headache; nausea or vomiting; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-- hearing problems;
+- ringing in your ears, hearing problems;

 - severe, watery, bloody diarrhea with cramping;